Seagrave with the Sunbeam 1000hp at Daytona beach

 In the top league of such motorcars is the 1,000hp Sunbeam of 1927 which was one of the first cars built for the sole purpose of breaking the record and was the first car to reach 200mph/321.87kph powered by two aircraft engines.

-Although built in Wolverhampton the beast of a vehicle was taken to Florida, and with a crowd of 30,000 spectators looking on the Sunbeam 1000hp record breaking attempt took place on the morning of March 29 1927 on Daytona beach.
+Although built in Wolverhampton the beast of a vehicle was taken to Florida, and with a crowd of 30,000 spectators looking on the Sunbeam 1000hp record breaking attempt took place on the morning of March 29 1927 on Daytona beach, the car driven by Henry Segrave.
 The speeds achieved on the two runs averaged 203.792mph/327.972kph – a new World Land Speed record!

-The Sunbeam 1000hp – also christened ‘The Slug’ or ‘Mystery’ – has been on display at the National Motor Museum at Beaulieu for some years but, unlike many of the other vehicles in the museum, it isn’t in working order.
-Our dream is to have it recommissioned and restored so that it can be enjoyed by future generations and remain a shining example of British engineering, British-American motoring heritage, and human endeavour.
+The Sunbeam 1000hp – also christened ‘The Slug’ or ‘Mystery’ – has been on display at the National Motor Museum at Beaulieu for some years but, unlike many of the other vehicles in the museum, it wasn't in working order.
+After many years we have nearly realized our dream to have it recommissioned and restored so that it can be enjoyed by future generations and remain a shining example of British engineering, British-American motoring heritage, and human endeavour.

 A8632 Segrave With 1000Hp Sunbeam (1)